francescoParino/ESPIDAM2025_Networks-and-Contact-Patterns-in-Infectious-Disease-Models/README.md

 4) Download and try to run the test notebook present in this repository.

 **Option 2 (Use Google Colab – no local installation required)**
 You can run the notebooks directly in your browser using Google Colab.
-Links for the lessons will be provided soon.
 To test it:
 1)  Open: https://drive.google.com/file/d/10_K4Jp0o2yOrQ0lXyIyARuT8_pBSrKkq/view?usp=sharing
 2) Sign in to your Google account if you haven’t already
 3) Click "*Open in Colab*" at the top
 4) Go to *File > Save a copy in Drive* to make your own editable version
-5) Run the code cell and try editing the notebook
+5) Run the code cells and try editing the notebook

+## Labs
+Files and links for the lessons will be provided soon.

 ## Acknowledgements
 The mobility data utilized in this tutorial has been sourced from: